willanderson/willanderson.xyz/_projects/introducing-denim.md

 ---
 status: Published
-title: Denim Launch
+title: Denim launch
 company: Everlane
 date: 2016-11-11T18:43:18.089Z
 hero: /assets/images/launch_desktop.jpg
 hero_style: centered
-preview: "The most ambitious launch in Everlane's history. "
+preview: Launching denim.
 intro: >-
-  Denim was an entirely new category for Everlane, and one of the most ambitious campaigns I was involved in.
-The product took more than 2 years to develop, and the launch involved 4-months of prep, planning, and production to execute.
+  Denim was an entirely new category for Everlane, and one of the most ambitious product launches I was involved in.
+The product took more than 2 years to develop, and tis release involved 4-months of planning and production to execute.

-  The campaign centered around one message: Denim You Can Get Behind.
-The company sourced high-quality Japanese denim that typically retails for double the price.
-We manufactured it at a cutting-edge factory in Vietnam that used substantially less waste than the industry average.
-And the styles felt both timeliness and relevant, with cuts that were flattering across a diverse range of body types.

-  To support the launch, I designed a multi-week, interactive portal that hyped the product and educated our customer's about the denim industry.
-Along with housing 2 teaser commercials, the site evolved week-to-week, zooming out to reveal more details and story as the launch grew closer.
-In addition, my team shipped  an entirely new shopping experience for the e-commerce site (we called it Denim Shop).
-These updates made it easier for customers to explore our fits and preview them across different body types.
+  For the campaign, I designed a multi-week, interactive portal that hyped the product and educated  customer's about the  industry.
+The site evolved week-to-week, revealing new creative and stories as the launch date grew closer.
+In addition, my team shipped an entirely new shopping experience for the site that made it easier for customers to explore each fit and preview them across different body types.
 items:
   - asset: /assets/images/denim01.png
     media_style: centered